Chief Minister Sardar Usman Buzdar Offers Condolence - UrduPoint

 Chief Minister Sardar Usman Buzdar Offers Condolence

-LAHORE, (UrduPoint / Pakistan Point News - 11th Dec, 2021 ) :Punjab Chief Minister Sardar Usman Buzdar has expressed a deep sense of sorrow and grief over the death of mother of Nishan-e-Haider Rashid Minhas.
+LAHORE, (UrduPoint / Pakistan Point News - 15th Dec, 2021 ) :Punjab Chief Minister Sardar Usman Buzdar has condoled the death of actor Abid Farooq and extended sympathies to the bereaved family.

-The chief minister extended heartfelt sympathies and prayed that may Allah Almighty rest the departed soul in eternal peace and grant courage to the bereaved family to bear this loss with fortitude.
+In a statement, the CM prayed to Allah Almighty to rest the departed soul in eternal peace and grant courage to the bereaved heirs to bear the loss with equanimity.